 When will you start recruiting new employees to work in Luleå?

-Your agency Director-General will be leaving his position at the end of the year – is that because of the relocation of the Secretariat?
+Your previous agency Director-General left his position at the end of the year – is that because of the relocation of the Secretariat?

 Not at all.
 Our previous Director-General Björn Dahlbäck’s contract concluded on 31 December 2017, and already back in 2016 he turned down a renewal of his contract.
 The recruitment for the position of agency Director-General was announced by the Government earlier during the spring of 2017 and later during the year they appointed Katarina Gårdfeldt as new Director-General of the Swedish Polar Research Secretariat.
 Katarina is Associate Professor of environmental inorganic chemistry and was at the time the Director of the Centre for Environment and Sustainability, GMV – a network organisation at Chalmers University of Technology and University of Gothenburg that promotes research and education for sustainable development.

 She has previously been a researcher on several research expeditions in both the Arctic and Antarctica, for example, she was Co-Lead Scientist during the Arctic Ocean 2016 expedition.

-Katarina Gårdfeldt takes up the position as Director-General of the Swedish Polar Research Secretariat on 1 January 2018.
+Katarina Gårdfeldt took the position as Director-General of the Swedish Polar Research Secretariat on 1 January 2018.